 Daily Immersion

 Reading is not a sometimes thing at The Academy of Scholars.
 Kids are daily immersed in developing foundational reading skills.
 It’s who our scholars are and what they do.
-This repetition allows students to internalize skills and become fluent readers.
+This continuous exposure allows students to internalize skills and become fluent readers.
 It also allows for adequate opportunity to master each new concept before moving to the next one.

-Evidence-based Reading Instruction
+Evidence-Based Reading Instruction

 We do not teach on the basis of tradition (an opinion of “what’s always worked”).
 We don’t subscribe to every shiny new curriculum that trends.
 Rather, we used programs backed by years of scientific research.
 These are tried-and-true programs with extensive data to prove it.

 If you’re tired of schools that recommend the same old thing as your child falls farther behind in reading, it’s time to try something new.
-Visit us today and ask about our proven reading curriculum for struggling readers here in Decatur, Georgia.
+Visit us today and ask about our proven reading curriculum readers here in Decatur, Georgia.